cursive-team/pz-hiring/web/README.md

 # pz-web

-Compiltion of a few useful phantom-zone applications usable in a browser.
+web compilation of a few useful phantom-zone applications

 ## Commands